I am a Lecturer in Philosophy at the University of Notre Dame Australia in Sydney.

 I work mainly in epistemology, ethics, and decision theory.

-I am currently completing my PhD at the University of Sydney under Brian Hedden, Mark Colyvan, and Philip Pettit (expected 2023).
+I completed my PhD at the University of Sydney in 2024 under Brian Hedden, Mark Colyvan, and Philip Pettit.
+My thesis was examined by Daniel Greco and Jessica Brown.
 I also have a BA and MPhil from USYD, and have been a visiting graduate student at Princeton University, King’s College London, and the University of Chicago.

 You can contact me at timjsmartt@gmail.com